ocsf/ocsf-docs/articles/representing-process-parentage.md

 February 2025

 Effectively representing endpoint process parentage is frequently discussed, because the OCSF schema has several fields that support this use case (`actor.process`, `process.parent_process`, `process.lineage` and `process.ancestry`).
-This article clarifies and expands on those discussions to provide presecriptive guidance for representing process parentage within the OCSF schema.
+This article clarifies and expands on those discussions to provide prescriptive guidance for representing process parentage within the OCSF schema.

 ## Actor/Creator or Parent

 [Confusion on this topic]((https://github.com/ocsf/ocsf-schema/discussions/1194)) arises from the fact that the OCSF schema enables the simultaneous expression of `.actor.process` and `.process.parent_process` in `Process Activity: Launch` events.
 People are usually wondering if they should put the launched process's parent in `.actor.process`, `.process.parent_process` or both.
-Again, presecriptive guidance will be provided, but it is important to understand the difference between the actor (aka the "creator") and the parent in a process launch/creation event.
+Again, prescriptive guidance will be provided, but it is important to understand the difference between the actor (aka the "creator") and the parent in a process launch/creation event.

 The creator is the process that initiated the creation of a new process with the endpoint operating system.
 The parent is the process that the newly created process inherits properties from according to operating system rules.